Thursday, 18 December 2025

 If you enjoyed this post and would like an email when I post new content, please follow me

-Thanks for visiting!
-Head over and check out the fabulous cards made by the rest of the design team.
+I finished with some enamel dots and called it done.
+Thanks for visiting.
+Please head over and check out the fabulous cards made by the design team.

 Products used: